alterationx10/the-rest-of-the-owl/draft_post.md

 apply a _second_ `Middleware.basicAuth("hooty2", "tootie2")` at an `Http` passed
 the first, because we'd always fail the credential validation at the first middleware evaluation of the credentials (it would check for `user == hooty` and `password == tootie`).
-The best we could do is allow a set of users/passwords that all have the same level of access to various protected routes, _but not fine-grained individual access per route_.
+The best we could do with basic auth is allow a set of users/passwords that all have the same level of access to various protected routes, _but not fine-grained individual access per route_.

 ## Extra Credit

+Congratulations on making it this far!
+By now, we've set up a web server that's returning content, and added basic levels of security like authorization, CSRF tokens, and CORS policies 🎉 In the next, and final section, we will quickly visit websocket support and response streaming.

 ### Websockets